 In the stylistic formatting of your book, it is important to use the tools and settings of the text editor you are using (Word, OpenOffice).

-- To align the text, use the appropriate alignment controls in the toolbar
+- To align the text, use the toolbar’s alignment controls

-- To start a new line use the appropriate “Enter” key on the keyboard.
-DO NOT use spaces to wrap the text or to space out paragraphs.
+- To start a new line, use the “Enter” key.
+Avoid using spaces for text wrapping or to space out paragraphs.

-- Do not use Indentation because Write will apply automatic spacing depending on the chosen theme.
-You can then modify it according to your needs through Write editor.
+- Do not use indentation, as Write applies automatic spacing based on the chosen theme, which you can modify through the Write editor.

 Notes and tables

-Insert notes and tables into your document using the special functions in the text editor you are using, so that these can be stored as recognizable information by Write.
+Insert notes and tables into your document using the text editor's special functions, so that these can be stored as recognizable information by Write.

-- To create a note, you need to select the word to which the note will be applied, then click on the “Insert” command from the main menu (OpenOffice) and select “Footnote”.
+- To create a note, select the word, then choose “Insert” > “Footnote” from the main menu (OpenOffice).

-- To insert a table, place the table where you want it to appear and click "Insert" or use the appropriate Table icon in the main menu.
+- To add a table, place it where you want and click "Insert" or use the Table icon in the main menu.